dogmatiq/dogmavet/README.md

 The `go vet` command does not allow more than one `-vettool` argument to be provided.
 Furthermore, setting `-vettool` disables all of the standard checks.

-As a workaround, `dogmavet` includes all of the standard checks along with the Dogma-specific ones.

 See also [vscode-go/issues#3219](https://github.com/microsoft/vscode-go/issues/3219).